 1. Fill out the application

-• Corporate name and alternate name (if applicable)
+Corporate name and alternate name (if applicable, per §607.1506)

-• Date of incorporation and duration
+Date of incorporation and period of duration

-• Principal office address
+Principal office address (street and mailing)

-Complete this form carefully—accuracy prevents delays in processing, which is particularly important when managing multiple business registrations simultaneously.
+Complete this form carefully; accuracy prevents delays in processing, which is particularly important when managing multiple business registrations simultaneously.

 2. Gather required documentation